This article was edited on 4th March 2020 to include updated information, data and guidance.

-The period of incubation for the virus has been estimated at between 2-10 days, with a standard quarantine period of 14 days being used for individuals with suspected infections.
+The incubation period of the virus is between 1-14 days, with a standard quarantine period of 14 days being used for individuals with suspected infections.
 Although there has been some evidence that infected but symptomless individuals may be infectious, the WHO has stated that:

 Prevention and treatment

-The WHO has published advice to the public on basic protection measures for 2019-nCoV.
+The WHO has published advice on basic protection measures against COVID-19.
 They have also released a Myth Busters section, with a series of graphics to combat some of the myths surrounding the outbreak.

-As yet, there is no specific antiviral treatment for 2019-nCoV, with care instead focussing on the relief of symptoms.
+As yet, there is no specific antiviral treatment for COVID-19, with care instead focussing on the relief of symptoms.
 Most mild cases are unlikely to require hospitalisation, but patients are advised to contact relevant public health authorities and self-isolate to prevent passing on the virus to others.
 For more severe cases, the WHO has advised a range of treatments, depending on the disease presentation and has compiled an online course (on detection, prevention, response and control).